Tell LFS to skip the smudge filter for new clones

 git lfs pull

-# Re-enable smudge for future operations
+# Re-enable the smudge filter for normal future operations

-# Temporarily disable smudge filter
+# Temporarily disable the smudge step and make LFS non-required

 git config --local filter.lfs.smudge "git-lfs smudge --skip -- %f"